moyamoha/devcli/README.md

-This is a very simple cli for my personal use.
+This is a very simple cli I built to practice python

 ### How to get started